Investment Platforms

 Bondora in Europe

+European users have been able to invest via Bondora since early 2019, now available in 24 languages.
 Within Europe, the platform mainly attracts investors from the UK and Germany.
-Most loans originate from Estonia, Finland, and Spain.
+Most loans originators are from Estonia, Finland, and Spain.

 Customer Service in English